eloquent/phony-phpunit/CONTRIBUTING.md

       `coverage/index.html`.
     - Fix code style issues with `make lint`, but be sure to stage changes first.
+    - Run the integration tests with `make integration`.
+There should be one passing test, and one failing test.
+This demonstrates *Phony*'s output.
 5. [Squash] commits if necessary (`git rebase -i master`).
 6. Submit a pull request to the **master** branch.